en-di/en-di.org/content/healthy-and-obese-at-the-same-time/index.md

 that inspired me to go on three weeks of not eating anything at all.

-I drank mineral water, tea and took long naps after school; smoking also kept my apetite in check and after three weeks I've lost 18 kilos!
+I drank mineral water, tea and took long naps after school; smoking also kept my appetite in check and after three weeks I've lost 18 kilos!
 Impressive, right?

 Well, I gained 5 of them in the following week.
 The rest came with friends months later.
 But the most devastating part was that nothing really changed: I